davefowler/thingsilearned/content/2010/01/07/github-and-bitbucket/index.markdown

 - revision control
 tags:
 - revision control
+depricated: "This is an out of date and now poorly formated comparison.
+At Chartio we use Bitbucket because it had free private repositiories when I started and had no money.
+I now find them both to be sufficiently functional and equal in most ways."
 ---
 There are a lot of advantages to using a distributed revision control system as opposed to centralized.
 There are also some down sides, mostly in that it can be a bit more confusing to manage.
 A centralized web interface however seems to solve that problem quite nicely.

 Currently there are two major competitors in that space, [Github](http://github.com) and [Bitbucket](http://bitbucket.org/), that manage Git and Mercurial repositories respectively.
 I've used Github for a while and recently have really started using Bitbucket and I thought I'd share some thoughts and comparisons of the two.
 There are a lot of blogs that [compare Git and Mercurial](http://importantshock.wordpress.com/2008/08/07/git-vs-mercurial/), but this is not one of those blogs.
 I personally have a preference for mercurial, but for admittedly stupid reasons like it was written in python and the syntax more closely resembles SVN which I've become used to.
 To me, a major differentiator in choosing one over the other is the interface or 'hub' that manages it.

 Below is my item by item lineup showing the differences between GitHub and Bitbucket

 GitHub
 BitBucket